 Why is it so hard to sue a doctor?

-One reason it can seem difficult to sue your doctor is because you, as the victim, have to provide the proof, as the doctor is innocent until proven guilty.
-What many people don’t know (until they experience it), is how much a good medical malpractice lawyer does to help you provide that proof — your attorney should bear the lion’s share of the work.
+One reason it can seem difficult to sue your doctor is because you, as the victim, have to provide the proof.
+The doctor is innocent until proven guilty.
+Here’s something many don’t know (until they experience it).
+A good medical malpractice lawyer helps you provide that proof — your attorney should bear the lion’s share of the work.

 Can you sue a doctor without a lawyer?